Mori Dream Bonds and $\mathbb{C}^*$-actions: Preliminaries

 \begin{definition} Let $(X,L)$ be a polarized pair endowed with a $\C^*$-action of criticality $r$.
 The action is of \emph{B-type} if the compositions $\GX(0,1)\to \GX(0,0)\to Y_-$, $\GX(r-1,r)\to \GX(r,r) \to Y_+$ are isomorphisms. \end{definition}

-\begin{remark} For a $B$-type action on a smooth variety, the birational map $\psi$ coincides with the one introduced in \cite[Lemma 3.4]{WORS1}, which associates to every point $p\in Y_-$ the limit, for $t\to 0$, of the unique orbit having $p$ as limit for $t\to\infty$. \end{remark}
+\begin{remark} The above definition tells us that $1$-dimensional orbits having a limiting point $x_\pm\in Y_\pm$ are uniquely determined by $x_\pm$, and that these two correspondences are given by isomorphisms $\GX(0,1)\to Y_-$, $\GX(r-1,r) \to Y_+$.
+If the variety $X$ is smooth, the Bia{\l}ynicki-Birula Theorem implies that the action is of B-type if and only if the sink and the source are subvarieties of codimension $1$, and this was the original definition of B-type action, as presented in \cite[Definition~3.1]{WORS1}.
+Note that in this case, the birational map $\psi$ coincides with the one introduced in \cite[Lemma 3.4]{WORS1}, which associates to every point $p\in Y_-$ the limit, for $t\to 0$, of the unique orbit having $p$ as limit for $t\to\infty$. \end{remark}

 Our next goal is to study when the birational map $\psi$ is a small modification; to this end, we introduce a new class of geometric quotients, called \emph{admissible}.

 \begin{definition} A geometric quotient $\GX(i,i+1)$ is \emph{admissible} if $X\setminus (X^{s}(i,i+1)\cup Y_{\pm})$ does not contain codimension one subvarieties. \end{definition}